VTree3/Final-exam-for-database-lab/README.md

 # Final-exam-for-database-lab
 the final exam for database lab.
-Sadly I couldn't find the database for the exams.
-However, I'll try to continue searching for it.
+The problem is embedded inside the docx file, and the database inside the create+insert.sql file.